 Should you get the flu shot if you have Inflammatory Bowel Disease (IBD)?
 The answer is Yes!
-There are some rare exceptions so, as with all your medical decisions, you should speak to your physician about this.
+There are some rare exceptions so, as with all your medical decisions, you should speak to your physician about this if you have any questions or concerns.
 Ideally, he or she has already spoken to you about the flu shot.

 It is well understood among expert IBD physician researchers that flu shots are an important part of an IBD patient’s overall care.
 For instance, a yearly flu shot is part of the Cornerstones IBD Checklist, an “industry standard inflammatory bowel disease (IBD) checklist[…] for the appropriate management and care of […] inflammatory bowl disease patients.”
 3http://cornerstoneshealth.org/#home-page4http://cornerstonehealth.freshframework.com/wp-content/uploads/2016/08/CSH_Checklist_MonitoringAndPrevention_Final.pdf Cornerstones Health, Inc. is a nonprofit organization founded by leading IBD experts Marla Dubinsky, MD and David Rubin, MD.
 They and their faculty are dedicated to the dissemination of best treatment practices for IBD patients.
 However, while they work to disseminate best treatment practices, such as helping patients stay up-to-date on vaccinations, many physicians and clinics may not be diligent enough at keeping their patients up-to-date.
 That, combined with the undue fear and misunderstanding among some patients, leads to simply not enough IBD patients being adequately protected against the flu.